hlovatt/statmach/README.md

 superset of a Mealy Machine because:

-  1. The code does not enforce that there are a fixed set of: states (S), events (Σ), etc. and these sets can be added to or removed from whilst executing the machine.
+  1. The code does not enforce that there are a fixed set of: states (S), and these sets can be added to or removed from whilst executing the machine.
+     That the set of events is constant is however enforced.
+  2. Although the set of events handled is constant the actions associated with the events can be changed whilst executing the machine.
   2. Both the machine and the state classes can be extended to add extra fields to them
      (thus giving extra state that is not part of the state machine 'per se').
+  3. Side effects of the ``__entry__`` and ``__exit__`` methods can be the outputs (common in embedded applications).
-  3. Has extensive error control via Python exceptions and handling in ``__exit__``.
+  4. Has extensive error control via Python exceptions and error handling by ``__exit__`` methods.
-  4. Has machine actions that can be 'overridden' by state actions.
+  5. Has machine actions that can be 'overridden' by state actions.